timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/runtime.md

 # JS Runtime

-hashbrown ships with a JavaScript runtime for safe execution of LLM-generated code in the client.
+Hashbrown ships with a JavaScript runtime for safe execution of LLM-generated code in the client.

 We use [QuickJS](https://bellard.org/quickjs/), a small and embeddable Javascript engine, that is compiled to a WebAssembly module using emscripten.
 This enables you to safely execute code in a sandbox environment.